hozumi/ducttape.cljs/README.md

 First argument `el` is the root element, and second argument is actual bind settings.<br>
 First element of the each vectors follows "**event-name** **selector**" form.
 The selector is jQuery selector.<br>
 Second element is an event handler you want to bind, and third element is optional argument which is passed to the bound function.
-This optinal argument is very important for the event handler to identify who fires an event if it contains an id of corresponding data.
+This optional argument is very important for the event handler to identify who fires an event if it contains an id of corresponding data.

 The event handlers are defined as following: